F.X. and Yilmaz, K. (2015), Financial

 Princeton University Press.

-business cycle durations, long memory, regime switching, leading indicators,
+the analysis of business cycle durations, long memory, regime switching,

 Modeling of Exchange Rate Dynamics.
 New York and Berlin: Springer-Verlag.